The Finance Leaders’ Bootcamp (Run 10) (Online Zoom)

 - How to interprete the range of values

 - How to use FM effectively in any valuation exercise.

-At the bottom left of the diagram, 6 real-life case studies are listed.
 As this Bootcamp is practice-based or pragmatic, you will learn how to execute the above exercises step by step.
 This will ensure that when you are tasked to perform similar exercises, you will be able to execute them with full confidence.
 In any case, there is always my mentorship support (advice/guidance) after completion of this Bootcamp!